-So, you thought rabbits were cute, cuddly bundles of fun?
-Well, don’t be fooled, for underneath their furry exterior is a ruthless psychopath just twitching to wreak bloody vengeance with swords and axes.
-As academics will tell you, those who fail to learn from history are cursed to repeat it.
-Just look at these panels from medieval manuscripts which clearly prove giant killer rabbits did once roam the Earth battling humans for its control—and you thought Monty Python and the Holy Grail‘s “killer bunny” was a joke?
+If you thought rabbits were just cuddly bundles of fun then more fool you.
+For underneath that cute, furry exterior is a ruthless psychopath just twitching to wreak bloody vengeance with swords and axes.
+Ask any academic and they will tell you, those who fail to learn from history are cursed to repeat it.
+Take these panels from medieval manuscripts which clearly prove giant killer rabbits did once roam the Earth battling humans for its control—and you thought Monty Python and the Holy Grail‘s “killer bunny” was a joke?

-Yes, we were warned by these medieval writers, and warned again by The Night of the Lepus—which as we now know, was not just a bad trashy B-movie horror but a guide to saving the world from giant killer bunny rabbits!
+Yes, we were warned by these medieval writers long, long ago, and warned more recently by Bugs Bunny, and The Night of the Lepus—which as we now know, was not just a bad trashy B-movie horror but a guide to saving the world from giant killer bunny rabbits!

 Rabbits lay in wait for the human to kill their dreaded enemy the dragon, before killing the brave knight.

 They were led by the evil killer Thumper.